What is The Community Foundation of Frederick County?

 How are gifts made to the Community Foundation?

-A donor may make a gift or bequest of any size to the Community Foundation for the community's benefit and the gift will be used according to the donor’s instructions.
+A donor may make an outright gift, planned gift, bequest, trusts, annuities, gifts of insurance, real estate, or securities of any size to the Community Foundation for the community's benefit and the gift will be used according to the donor’s instructions.
 Some donors designate specific organizations to receive their money.
 Others limit their gifts to specific areas of concern.
 Many donors provide undirected gifts to be used by the Community Foundation in responding to community needs as they arise.

 I am interested in making a gift to the Community Foundation, but I want to receive supplemental income from my gift.
 Can the Community Foundation help me do this?